Arosian-Stagg/TF2-Binds/README.md

 ' = Switches to Vacc uber and announces your switch to your team.

+shift = announce to chat that you have uber.
+Will change for each loadout.

+the uber_charged says to team UBER FULLY CHARGED.

+the kritz_charged "says to team KRITZ FULLY CHARGED.

+the vacc_charged says to team  VACCINATOR CHARGED.

-Uber Pop Chat Announcement
+//Uber Pop Chat Announcement

 UBER says to team ** UBER POPPED!
 MAKE ME PROUD!
+PUSH! **

-PUSH! ** KRITZ says to team ** KRITZ POPPED!
+KRITZ says to team ** KRITZ POPPED!
 MAKE ME PROUD!
+PUSH! **

-PUSH! ** VAC says to team ** VACC POINT USED!
+VAC says to team ** VACC POINT USED!
 HOLD ON TIGHT! **

-he uber_charged says to team UBER FULLY CHARGED.

-the kritz_charged "says to team KRITZ FULLY CHARGED.

-the vacc_charged says to team  VACCINATOR CHARGED.
 _____________________________
 SNIPER: a quick jarate throw.

-mouse3 = throws jarate then back to sniper upon release.
+mouse3(hold down) = throws jarate then to last slot.
 _____________________________
 SPY: Disq weapons auto swapper, auto disquiser toggle, and undisquise.